Ada-C6/weekly-learning-goals/tutoring.md

 (Last updated 2/23/2016 - Check your class Google calendar for temporary schedule changes.)

 ### Ad-hoc Tutoring
-Ad-hoc Tutoring is an ideal option when you feel that more dedicated 1-on-1 instruction is necessary, or you're unable to attend the Open Tutoring hours.
+Ad-hoc Tutoring is an ideal option when you feel that more dedicated one-on-one instruction is necessary, or you're unable to attend the Open Tutoring hours.

 Ad-hoc Tutoring consists of one-time, individual tutoring sessions arranged through the [ada-tutors mailing list](mailto:ada-tutors@googlegroups.com).
 The mailing list has many volunteers from the tech industry in Seattle including a number of Adies from previous cohorts.